 Pancreas Transplant Process

-Once a patients are identified as a potential pancreas or combined kidney and pancreas transplant candidate, they will have an evaluation performed at the UW Hospital and Clinics.
+Once a patient is identified as a potential pancreas or combined kidney and pancreas transplant candidate, they will have an evaluation at University Hospital.
 They will meet with a transplant surgeon who will gather information regarding their previous medical history.
-If the surgeon determines them to be a possible candidate for transplantation, more tests and labs will be ordered.
+If the surgeon decides that the patient is a candidate for transplantation, more tests and labs will be ordered.

-The call for transplant can come any time of day or night and the patient will need to arrive at the hospital within two to six hours.
+The call for transplant can come any time of day or night and the patient will need to arrive at University Hospital within two to six hours.
 The surgery typically takes four to eight hours and the patient will be in the hospital from seven to 10 days.
 While recovering in the hospital, the patient receives education about new medications, self-care and follow-up.
 Once discharged, the patient will be able to return home.
 However, if a patient lives more than eight hours away, s/he will be required to stay in the Madison area for one to two weeks until the transplant team feels it is safe for them to return home.

 Transplantation is a lifelong commitment to follow-up care at University Hospital.
 The first year will require frequent lab testing and clinic visits at University Hospital.
 The number of clinic visits depends on the patient's medical and surgical status after the transplant.
 After the first year, frequency of clinic and laboratory visits decreases significantly, but will remain a lifetime commitment.
 The transplant team provides lifelong assessment and support with the hope that, after transplant, a patient can return to a normal, active and healthy life.